 What Is The Story Of The Monk Who Sold His Ferrari?

-It was a tale of success and richness from beginning to end.
-The story opened with the success of a lawyer and ended with the richness of a man.
+It was a tale of success from beginning to end.
+The story opens with the success of a lawyer and ends with the prosperity of a man.

 The personality development journey of both characters from the book, Julian Mantle and his best friend John, is one that Robin Sharma wrote, in poetic prose, as a guidebook to life.